 And in the city it’s easy to take it a step further and get rid of your car, as we did, and get where you need to go by bike, foot, or public transit.
 And if we really needed a car, there was a rental company nearby.
 My folks lived in the area too, and sometimes we’d combine a fun visit with errands in their car.

-During the winter, our weekly grocery run sometimes become a Grocery Adventure as we trudged through a foot of snow while shielding our faces from the 5-below-zero wind chill.
+During the winter, our weekly grocery run sometimes became a Grocery Adventure as we trudged through a foot of snow while shielding our faces from the 5-below-zero wind chill.
 Actually, we looked forward to those weekends because they were extra fun!
 Usually though, we were on bikes to get the groceries together, and it was a highlight of our week.
-We much prefer riding to driving, and believe it or not it’s often just as fast.
+We much preferred riding to driving, and believe it or not it’s often just as fast in the city.

 During the 5 years in our apartment, I commuted weekly to my parents’ backyard to tend the garden, where I’d raised organic vegetables since I was a teenager.
 There were five 4’x8′ raised beds and lots of pots, and I can’t believe the amount of food that poured in from this small backyard plot.
 When you have an abundant veggie garden, you eat like a king.

 In the summer of 2012, my folks were ready for a change and they moved out of my childhood home, which F and I rented from them for three years.
 My gardens were then only a few steps out the back door!
 Even though it was just a standard city lot, it was a piece of heaven for us and we had room to spread out and DIY to our heart’s content.
 Our own yard, our own domain, our own territory.
 Humans need it as much as animals do.